 The Academi Hywel Teifi will provide information and support to Academic Mentors with regard to Welsh-medium provision and opportunities.

 The University’s Policy on Academic Mentoring requires that all undergraduate and postgraduate taught students are allocated an Academic Mentor with whom they will come into contact with as members of teaching staff.
 Your Academic Mentor will provide you with academic guidance, support for personal development and help in identifying advice and guidance on welfare issues.
 It is, therefore, very important that you keep in touch with your Academic Mentor.
 You can find out who your Mentor is by accessing the University Intranet.
-If you have not been allocated an Academic Mentor please contact your College Information Office.
+If you have not been allocated an Academic Mentor please contact your Faculty/School Information Office.

 In summary, the University expects an Academic Mentor to: